HIP REPLACEMENT & SSD BENEFITS

 - Need for revision surgery.

 If you have one of the above complications, you may not be able to work for over 12 months.
-If that is the case, the Social Security Administration applies their listing of disabilities to determine if you are eligible for benefits.
+If that is the case, the Social Security Administration applies their listing of disabilities to determine if you should be paid benefits.

 In order to win benefits you can meet or equal a listing.
 However, keep in mind that it is very difficult to meet a listing.
 Each listing has several elements that you must prove in order to meet that listing and obtain benefits.

 Also, keep in mind that the date your benefits begin is tied to your application for SSD benefits and SSI benefits.
-With SSD benefits, you can obtain benefits one year prior to the date of application, as long as you were not working due to disability.
+With SSD benefits, you can obtain benefits one year prior to the date of application, as long as you were not working due to your medical condition.
 As for SSI benefits, they begin the day you apply and not before that date.

 HIP REPLACEMENT AND DISABILITY UNDER LISTING 1.17

-Listing 1.17 is the most common listing the SSA uses when the claimant has undergone hip replacement surgery and is claiming disability.
-You can read the requirements of the listing below.
+Listing 1.17 is the most common listing the SSA uses when you have undergone hip replacement surgery and are seeking benefits.
+You can read the elements of the listing below.
 As you can see, one of the main elements in the listing is a physical limitation that will last 12 months or longer.
 This is particularly important, in that many people will have hip surgery, but few will fail to recover in one year.

 Listing 1.17 – Reconstructive surgery or surgical arthrodesis of a major weight-bearing joint (see 1.00H), documented by A, B, and C: